tommcgurl/Users-Demo-React-Native/README.md

         + 120 x 120 for 3x
     - Added the PNGs to the Images.xcassets via Xcode
     - Added references to them from the TabBarIOS.items

+13. Add an onPress function to select the proper tab
+    - Added an __onPress__ function to the TabBarIOS.items in the __InfoTabs Component__ that calls __setState__ on the selectedTab state in order to change the selected tab appropriately